robseb/Django2FPGAdemo/README.md

    ````txt
    http://<iPv4-Address of the Board>:8181/admin
    ````
-* On the Admin page select in the menu "Ad cchannels" the **+**-Icon
+* On the Admin page select  **+**-Icon in the menu "Ad cchannels"
 * Inside the opend view press the "**ADD AD CCHANNEL**" Button

    ![Alt text](pic/pic06.jpg?raw=true "Django Adim interface - add Channel 1")

-* Then insiert following to the web form to add a new Sensor to the ADC Channel
+* Then insert the following to the web form to add a new Sensor to the ADC Channel
  * **Name**:   The name of the Sensor
  * **Slug**:   A unique ID for the Sensor
  * **Reading**: The databebase with all sensor values